Because clarity isn’t corporate — it’s human.

 A steady cadence — weekly updates, consistent channels, clear ownership — builds trust because people know when to expect information.
 Random or reactive updates do the opposite: they signal instability and amplify anxiety.

 Define your cadence early.
 Assign who communicates what, through which channels, and on what schedule.
-Then stick to it, especially when things are uncertain.
+Then stick to it — especially when things are uncertain.
+Uncertainty is exactly when leaders go quiet.
+It’s also exactly when people need to hear from them most.

 Empathy is the difference between being heard and being believed.